 Concise Sessions: A concise session is any psychotherapy session length that is less than the traditional 45-50 minute session.
 In our center, the most common length of session is 25-30 minutes (about 66%), and about one-third have 45-50 minute sessions.
 Every student starts with a concise session, and each student-therapist pair work together to determine what type of session length would be good for the next week.
 Sometimes the therapist makes a suggestion and other times it is the student selecting from the menu of options.
 Usually students stick with a certain length each time but some students will change week-to-week based on their needs.

-- Consultation vs Psychotherapy: An important aspect of concise sessions is that these are actual psychotherapy sessions that use the same methods from the clinician’s theoretical orientation.
+- Consultation vs Psychotherapy: An important aspect of concise sessions (including when they are booked the same day) is that these are actual psychotherapy sessions that use the same methods from the clinician’s theoretical orientation.
 It may seem on the surface that they must be different because they are shorter, which makes deeper work impossible.
 That limitation is only brought into the room by the therapist, not the client.
 Paradoxically, these sessions often feel more productive than traditional sessions because the frame makes both client and therapist show up ready to work.

 - How Common Are Concise Sessions?: Concise sessions are not as common in college mental health (although it is starting to trend), but they are used in other parts of the American healthcare system.
 CPT codes used for billing are divided into 15 minute increments (30, 45, 60, etc).
 It’s impossible to get private insurance data on this, but Medicare system data is accessible.
 I looked at the 2016 data (the most recent available at the time) and found that 22% of all billed psychotherapy sessions that year were for 30-minute sessions (which is actually 17-36 minutes).
 The majority of them were provided by clinical psychologists, followed by social workers, and then other professionals.

 Titrating: When the concise session dose is shown to be ineffective at meeting the client’s clinical goals after a few meetings, clinicians can titrate amount of care to more traditional 45-50 minute sessions and/or increase the frequency.
-Concise sessions work for students across all diagnostic categories and presenting concerns, so other metrics needs to be used to determine what works best, and ours is seeing if the concise sessions are helping.
+Concise sessions work for students across all diagnostic categories and presenting concerns, so other metrics needs to be used to determine what works best.
+Ours is basically seeing if the concise sessions are helping enough, and if not, then we make a change.
 Other times the traditional sessions become the preferred method are when case management or safety assessment is taking up a substantial amount of session time each week.

 Empirical Support: No research has ever been done that shows 50-minutes is a necessary or even ideal amount of time for psychotherapy.
 To our knowledge there are only two studies ever done comparing session length and outcomes.